gtoscano/RestFactorialClients/README.md

 # RestFactorialClient

 RestFactorialClient is a collection of client implementations that interact with a RESTful API to calculate the factorial of a given number.

-The clients are implemented in various programming languages, including C++, C#, Golang, Java, Julia, Octave, Python, R, and Rust.
+In this repository, we provide integration examples demonstrating how to connect a factorial function implemented in a RESTful API server with client codes in languages such as C#, Go, Java, JavaScript, Julia, Octave, Python, and R.

 ## Project Purpose

-The primary goal of RestFactorialClient is to explore various methods for calling C++ code from different programming languages.
-This exploration involved several key stages:
+The primary goal of RestFactorialClient is to explore various methods for calling external code from different programming languages.

-1. **Using SWIG**: Initially, the project utilized SWIG (Simplified Wrapper and Interface Generator) to create portings and allow various programming languages to call C++ functions directly.

-2. **Implementing a REST Client in C++ with Pistache**: The next step was to create a RESTful client inside C++ using the Pistache framework.
-This allowed for a web-based interaction with the C++ code.

-3. **Utilizing Third-Party Frameworks for External Calls**: Finally, the project expanded to include third-party frameworks that use external calls to a compiled C++ program.
-This stage involved the creation of two RESTful applications:
+These clients can connect to the different server examples:

+- **PistacheFactorial**: A PistacheFactorial implementation that provides an endpoint to calculate the factorial of a given number.
+The project can be found [here](https://github.com/gtoscano/PistacheFactorial).

 - **FastAPIFactorial**: A FastAPI implementation that provides an endpoint to calculate the factorial of a given number.
 The project can be found [here](https://github.com/gtoscano/FastAPIFactorial).

 - **DjangoFactorial**: A Django implementation using the Django REST Framework to provide a similar factorial calculation endpoint.
 The project can be found [here](https://github.com/gtoscano/DjangoFactorial).

-Through these methods, RestFactorialClient demonstrates various techniques for integrating C++ code into applications written in different programming languages.
-The project serves as a valuable reference for developers looking to leverage the power of C++ in diverse technological ecosystems.
+Through these methods, RestFactorialClient demonstrates various techniques for integrating code into applications written in different programming languages.

 ## Usage